graphql/graphql-spec/spec/Section 5 -- Validation.md

 is valid because {Dog} is a member of the {CatOrDog} union.
 It is worth noting that if one inspected the contents of the {CatOrDogNameFragment}
-you could note that the no valid results would ever be returned.
+you could note that no valid results would ever be returned.
 However we do not specify this as invalid because we only consider the fragment declaration, not its body.